 Consumer Medicine Information

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you having Apresoline against the benefits they expect it will provide.
+Your doctor has weighed the risks of giving you Apresoline against the benefits they expect it will have for you.

 What Apresoline is used for

 Apresoline belongs to a group of medicines called vasodilators.
 It acts by relaxing and widening (dilating) the walls of blood vessels.
 This action helps to reduce blood pressure and increase blood and oxygen supply to the heart, brain, spleen and kidneys.